sprucelabsai/developer.spruce.ai/errors/index.md

 Options:
-	-n, --name					The name of the error you want to define -dd, --destinationDir 		Where should I write the error file? (internal use) -td, --typesDestinationDir	Where should I write the types file? (internal use)
+	-n, --name					The name of the error you want to define

+	-dd, --destinationDir 		Where should I write the error file?
+								  Default: .src/errors

+	-td, --typesDestinationDir	Where should I write the types file?
+								  Default: #spruce/errors

 # Update all type files to match the your error definitions